GSA/digitalgov.gov/content/posts/2015-06-02-trends-on-tuesday-thinking-about-your-agencys-glanceable-moment-strategy.md

   1. **What is the utility of your organization&#8217;s service, and how urgent is it to the audience?** For instance: tornado warning alerts nearby?
 Personal health advisories?
 Travel or public safety news?
   2. **Can you distill that down into a small image, less text than a half a tweet, or a [haptic](http://www.immersion.com/haptics-technology/what-is-haptics/) vibration buzz?** An experience that works on a postage stamp-sized square or circle shape for the different interface sizes will be all the real-estate you have.
   3. **After the audience sees it, what is the next engagement step, and how you help them do that?** For instance: open a mobile application?
 Call your office for help?
-Make a decision? {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-405-Responsive-Web-Design-Elements-macromediam-iStock-Thinkstock-535895521.jpg" alt="Illustration: Responsive Web Design Elements are shown on various screen sizes: television, desktop computer, laptop, tablet, smart phone, smart watch, and ring" %}
+Make a decision? {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-405-Responsive-Web-Design-Elements-macromediam-iStock-Thinkstock-535895521.jpg" alt="Illustration: Responsive Web Design Elements are shown on various screen sizes: television, desktop computer, laptop, tablet, smart phone, smart watch, and ring" caption="" >}}

 It is the early days for this emerging platform, but government agencies should start preparing now for these new platforms and considering how they would need to format their content and experiences around them.
 You can start by learning more about how to find the best [mobile moments](https://www.WHATEVER/2015/06/01/finding-the-best-mobile-moment-is-the-first-stepping-stone-to-anytime-anywhere-government/) for targeting users.